 How to train my dog is something that most owners are interested in and with good reason.
-Nobody likes to have a wild or unruly dog; it can be a nuisance or even worse, may even be dangerous.
+Nobody likes to have a wild or unruly dog; it can be a nuisance or worse, may even be dangerous.

 Fortunately, most dogs are easily trained, from basic obedience commands to more complex behaviors such as running agility courses or participating in canine sports.
 Provided you follow the basic steps, you should be able to easily train your dog and deepen the human/canine bond.